Duder Regional Park: Regional park

+Annual visitors to the park increased from 42,000 in 2016 to 73,000 in 2021.

 Recreation

 The park has original native forest and birdlife, and views of surrounding hills, the Hunua Ranges and the Hauraki Gulf islands.

 The beaches in the park have been used for swimming, picnicking and fishing since the late 19th century.
 Other activities include shell hunting, orienteering and mountain-biking.